 Note that if the Emit Mode is set to Volume Brush or Volume Inject, and you have a Texture Mask using either Explicit Map Channel or Vertex Color Channel mapping, then the Mask will be applied on the whole volume, based on the closest geometry surface.
-Even if you do not simulate visible fluid like liquid, there can still be Velocity simulated within the grid, if for example, you animate an object to move around inside the grid to stir the Velocity channel.
-The simulated velocity can also be previewed in the viewport, or even rendered.

-Emit Mode | ifnotsolid - Specifies the way the objects in the Emitter Nodes e mit fluid.
+Emit Mode | ifnotsolid - Specifies the way the objects in the Emitter Nodes emit fluid.